divonlan/genozip/docs/dvcf.rst

 In contrast, take a look at variant LN=2.
 In the Primary rendition has REF=A ALT=T and it in the Luft rendition it has REF=T ALT=A. This appears to be a REF⇆ALT switch, however, the INFO and FORMAT fields were not cross-rendered.
 This is because this variant is actually *not* a REF⇆ALT switch - rather, the chain file mapped the alignment on which this variant resides to the reverse strand in the Luft reference, as indicated by the ``X`` in the fourth value of the INFO/PRIM field.
 The nominal base change is due to the required reverse-complementing of REF and ALT (as in the VCF file format variants are always shown in forward strand terms), and this variant has actually not changed between the references.

 Let us now take a look the variant with LN=3.
 It has an INFO/Lrej field indicating that Genozip cannot render it in Luft coordinates and hence it is a Primary-only variant (or in other words, it was *rejected* from lifting).
-The reason given in this case is ``RefNewAlleleIndel`` - which means that neither the REF nor the ALT of the Primary INDEL variant match the Luft reference at this position.
+The reason given in this case is ``RefNewAlleleIndel`` - which means that neither the REF nor the ALT of the Primary indel variant match the Luft reference at this position.
 There are many reasons lifting can fail - they are listed in the table below.

 In the Luft rendition, this Primary-only variant, LN=3, is indeed missing in the VCF data lines, which now contain only three variants.
 However, notice that it still survives as a meta-information line with the key ``##primary_only``.